brookingcharlie/homeschooling/README.md

 Rust implementation for Shokunin Jul 2020, using recursion to seach for an even division of tasks.

-This was my first time using Rust.
-It's an impressive but also intimidating language!

 To run the app using the example input file:

 ```